sophn8/bday_wordclouds/TSwift/README.md

 # Is T. Swift getting angstier?

-From country starlet to pop star to angsty singer, Taylor Swift's 2017 studio album, "Reputation" earned her a reputation for being edgy.
+From country starlet to pop star to angsty lyricist, Taylor Swift's 2017 studio album, "Reputation" earned her notoriety for being edgy.
 As described by [Billboard](https://www.billboard.com/photos/429884/taylor-swift-style-evolution-photos), "During her Reputation era, Swift shows she’s not to be messed with.
 She shimmers on stage with her sequined snakeskin top, black shorts and black Christian Louboutin leather boots."

 Has Taylor Swift evolved into a more edgy singer?
 Is it a one-off thing?
 What can the data-- in this case, her lyrics-- actually tell us?